DaChuiOpenSource/Vscode-FreeMind/README.md

 - Free mindmap
 - Saved to a .vmind file with json content
 - Export to image at the .vmind file location
-- Transpile .xmind to .km
+- Transpile .xmind to .km (When if the prompt "open it anyway?"
+Continue)

 ## Install